Skip to main content

 Other

-A flexible goal for anything that doesn't fit the three categories above — a home purchase, a sabbatical fund, a business investment, a car replacement, or any other financial target.
+A flexible goal for anything that doesn't fit the four categories above — a home purchase, a sabbatical fund, a business investment, a car replacement, or any other financial target.
 You set the target balance and target savings manually.
 There's no calculator for Other goals — it's a freeform container where you define what "on track" means for this particular goal.

 How Goals Pull Data from the Profile